virtualanup/hal/README.md

     > hal convert 5 celsius to fahrenheit
     Result : 9.0 degF

+Hal can roll dices for you.

+    > hal roll three dices of ten faces
+    Dice 1 : 5
+    Dice 2 : 7
+    Dice 3 : 1

 But Unfortunately, there are some things Hal can't do

     > hal please open the pod bay door